mage2click/docker-magento-mutagen/README.md

 - `bin/start`: Start all containers, good practice to use this instead of `docker-compose up -d`, as it may contain additional helpers.
 - `bin/status`: Check the container status.
 - `bin/stop`: Stop all containers.
-- `bin/update`: Update the content of the bin folder and docker-compose.yml file with the latest changes from the master branch.
+- `bin/update`: Update the contents of the bin folder with the latest changes from the master branch.
 - `bin/varnish`: Run commands in the Varnish container.
 Ex `bin/varnish varnishlog -q 'ReqURL ~ "^/$"'` to monitor requests to homepage, or `bin/vanirsh varnishlog -g request -q 'ReqMethod eq "PURGE"'` to monitor PURGE requests.
 - `bin/xdebug`: Disable or enable Xdebug.
 Accepts params `disable` (default) or `enable`.
 Ex. `bin/xdebug enable`.